-Wondering what to get the tinkerer in your life this holiday season?
+Wondering what to get the tinkerer in your life for their birthday or the holiday season?
 Whether they are a young inventor in training or a lifelong hardware hacker, Arduino boards and accessories make for perfect creative gifts!

 In this article we will cover various Arduino-related gift ideas.
-Whether the person you are buying for is a total beginner, or a seasoned microcontroller expert — there is something here for all ages and levels.
-If you aren’t sure what an Arduino is, see our introduction to Arduino and beginner’s guide to Arduino.
+Whether the person you are buying for is a total beginner, or a seasoned microcontroller expert—there is something here for all ages and levels.

 1. Start With an Arduino Starter Kit

 An Arduino is a perfect gift for anyone creative, as they can be used in so many different ways.
-The simplest way to get someone started is to buy a pre-made starter kit which provides all of the components needed — along with the Arduino board itself.
-Most starter kits contain similar items, though our starter kit guide should help you pick out which one would make the perfect gift.
+The simplest way to get someone started is to buy a pre-made starter kit which provides all of the components needed—along with the Arduino board itself.

 2. Doing It by the Book

 If someone is new to tinkering with microcontrollers, it can sometimes seem a little overwhelming, and while there are many great online beginner tutorials and beginner Arduino projects, there are also some great books out there too.

 The Arduino Project Handbook is a perfect beginner’s guide to all things Arduino.
 Clear photographs and wiring diagrams take the reader through 25 different projects, and easy to follow steps start with simple projects through to more complex systems.